1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is PSC diagnosed?

-What are the main risk factors for PSC?
+Which are the most prevalent risk factors of PSC?

 Can PSC lead to liver cancer?